Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Hong Kong: A City of Layers

 The trip came as both China and the United States are pushing to renew people-to-people exchanges and increase travel flows between the two countries.
-Hong Kong served as a natural destination for the student-to-student dialogue participants to meet, an international city imbued with both Chinese and Western culture.
+Hong Kong served as a natural destination for the student dialogue participants to meet, an international city imbued with both Chinese and Western culture.

 Over the course of the tour, students and accompanying faculty held meetings with officials, business leaders, journalists, and entrepreneurs from a wide range of organizations including the Hong Kong Chief Executive's Policy Unit, the South China Morning Post, the American Chamber of Commerce, Goldman Sachs Group, U.S. Consulate General in Hong Kong, and others.
 The students were also invited to a social and networking reception hosted by Leigh Tung Chou (SFS’93), a School of Foreign Service alumna and member of the Georgetown University Board of Directors.
 “We really enjoyed welcoming back such a dynamic group of students from the Hilltop.
 It was a great opportunity for students from Georgetown, HK and mainland China to engage in meaningful dialogue and to develop a greater understanding of Hong Kong and its role in the region,” Chou said.